robertpallas/boblog/content/javascript_good_parts.rst

 JavaScript
 ----------
-In my quest to master the craft of programming I have committed to learn something new every few months.
+In my quest to master the craft of programming I have committed to learning something new every few months.
 Some time ago I realized that the JavaScript ecosystem has been booming and maturing with more and more noteworthy frameworks and libraries to look at.
 Projects like Ember and Angular make front-end development completely different from hacking the DOM with a list of jQuery modifications.
 To understand them one has to grasp a new philosophical approach to writing JavaScript and also realize what this programming language really offers.
 While on